-No one, and I mean no one — tall or short, fat or skinny, female or male — seemed to be worried.
+No one, and I mean no one—old, young, tall, short, female or male— seemed to be worried.
 Only me.

 I wanted to stay where I was, where I’d be safe.
 But there’s something else I didn’t mention.
 The room was highly air conditioned to 50 degrees throughout the weekend.
 We were told to bring layers along with our snacks.
 We wore sweatshirts and jackets and scarves.
 (I wore two!)